-- First, raising section (blue): The heads of the Press-fit pins slide into the holes and deform to fit in the holes.
-This section ends with a local maximum. - Second section (green): The pin slides in the holes to reach the final position.
-The centre of the pin heads are inside the holes and do not deform any longer.
-This section ends with a local minimum. - Third, raising section (red): press-in tool touches the PCB and the sliding of the pins is stopped.
+- First, raising section (I.): The heads of the Press-fit pins slide into the holes and deform to fit in the holes.
+This section ends with a local maximum. - Second section (II.): The pin slides in the holes to reach the final position.
+The centre of the pin heads are inside the holes and do not deform any longer. - Third, raising section (III.): press-in tool touches the PCB and the sliding of the pins is stopped.
 As the tool abuts on the PCB the force raises sharply.